orcharhino meets Windows (Windows Network Deploy)

 After all preparations have been completed, the Windows ISO files are loaded onto the orcharhino and made available via the web (http).

-For this purpose the original Windows DVD or the ISO is mounted on the the orcharhino and the complete content is copied into a web directory.
+To do this, the original Windows DVD or ISO is mounted on the orcharhino and the complete content is copied into a web directory.
 For example to: #/var/www/html/pub/images/Windows/{version}

 In the last step, the original Windows Boot.wim must be replaced once with the previously created universal boot.wim.